SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 ![Rendering Sequence With SSR Error Handling](../../../assets/images/ssr/error_handling_rendering_sequence_with_improvements.png)

 To propagate errors from the Angular app to ExpressJS, Spartacus introduce a new contract between the Angular app and ExpressJS.
-See below the diagram showing the connections between elements of the contract:
+See below the diagram showing the connections between elements of the contract (arrows represent the flow of data/error):

 ![SSR Error Handling Contract](../../../assets/images/ssr/error_handling_contract_between_angular_and_expressjs.png)

+**Note:** Please note the difference between 2 types of error handlers in 2 different layers:
+- Angular `ErrorHandler` class - recieves errors that happened during the Angular app rendering (on the server side).
+Spartacus provides a custom version of it - the `CxErrorHandler` - which propagates those errors to the next layer - ExpressJS.
+- Express error handlers functions - recieve errors propagated from the Angular app rendering.
+It is responsible for sending an appropriate HTTP status code and HTML content to the client of SSR,

 ## Propagating errors to the server